chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Formal Complaint Against Mr Daniele Rosina.md

 *These repeated events left him absolutely dreading the concert that evening; not because he wasn't confident with the musical material, but because even just the sight of Daniele was upsetting to him at this point, a reminder of the way he had been treated, and for fear he would be picked on again.
 As the accomplished concert flautist Chris was (and still is), it is such a shame that this performance will be forever tainted in his mind, despite the superb job he did with his playing of quite a challenging piece [Prok 5].*

+Chris was very conflicted at the beginning of this academic year as to whether he should re-audition for orchestra: while he is, in my belief, far-and-away the best and most qualified candidate for principal flautist at the university, last years' experience was more than enough to put him off the idea.
+Even though